tjeufoolen/MarvelAPP/README.md

-# KOTLIN_MarvelAPP
+# MarvelAPP
-Our first android app written in Kotlin.
-This app uses the Marvel API to demonstrate service usage.
+An android app written in Kotlin which uses the Marvel API to demonstrate service usage.

 ## Getting Started
 1. Clone this project